Combinatorial, piecewise-linear, and birational homomesy for products of two chains

-In section~\ref{sec:opposites} we use the pairing property of section~\ref{sec:pairing} to prove that the function that sends $f$ to $f(x) f(x')$ (with $x = (i,j)$ and $x' = (a+1-i,b+1-j)$) is multiplicatively homomesic.
-In section~\ref{sec:bound}, we show that all of the homomesies obtained thus far give all homomesies for the action of rowmotion and promotion on $J(P)$, if one restricts to functions spanned by the indicator functions $1_x(I)$.
-In section~\ref{sec:future}, we point out directions for future work.

 The philosophy of lifting combinatorial actions to piecewise-linear actions and thence to birational actions (called ``geometric actions'' by some authors, as in the phrase ``geometric Robinson-Schensted-Knuth'') is not original, and in particular Kirillov and Berenstein's work on operations on Gelfand-Tsetlin patterns~\cite{KB95} has some parallels with our constructions.
-Computer experiments suggest that the homomesy phenomenon and the implicational structure given in Figure~\ref{fig:imply} are not unique to the poset $[a] \times [b]$ but apply to many other posets, notably root posets and minuscule posets.
-For more background of homomesy, including several examples different in nature from the ones considered here but philosophically similar, see~\cite{PR13}.
+For more background on homomesy, including several examples different in nature from the ones considered here but philosophically similar, see~\cite{PR13}.

-The authors are grateful to Arkady Berenstein, Darij Grinberg, Tom Roby, and Jessica Striker for helpful conversations.
+The authors are grateful to Arkady Berenstein, Darij Grinberg, Michael Joseph, Tom Roby, Richard Stanley, and Jessica Striker for helpful conversations and detailed comments on the manuscript.

 \end{section}